What this privacy notice covers

-If you would like more detail or a copy of the personal information that Amnesty International Ireland keeps on file about you, please us at email@example.com or contact the office at 01 8638300.
+If you would like more detail or a copy of the personal information that Amnesty International Ireland keeps on file about you, please us at privacy(at)amnesty.ie or contact the office at 01 8638300.

 Anyone can make a request for a copy of the information that Amnesty International Ireland keeps on file about them free of charge.
 We will only charge a reasonable administrative fee for this if the request itself is excessive or repetitive.